HubSpot/Baragon/docs/vagrant.md

 1. Provision the `base_image` Vagrant role: `vagrant up base_image`.
 This will take 10-15 minutes.
 2. Verify Nginx, ZK are running
-3. Export the box: `vagrant publish base_image --output baragon-develop-X.Y.Z` (where X.Y.Z is the current version).
+3. Export the box: `vagrant package base_image --output baragon-develop-X.Y.Z` (where X.Y.Z is the current version).
 This will take a few minutes.
 4. Upload the newly created `baragon-develop-X.Y.Z` to a CDN.
 The file should be ~2 GB, so this might take awhile.
 5. Go to Vagrant Cloud and publish a new box, pointing to the URL of the file you just uploaded
 6. Update the `Vagrantfile` to point to this new URL.